GauravSinghdev/Counter_app_React/README.md

 # First project for Simple counter button through React

-This project contains a Simple counter application
+This project contains a Simple Counter Application

 It has the following features -